AtilioA/BG3-MCM/wiki.md

 >Note that these methods are only available in the client context.
 They cannot be executed from server-side code, since UI-related functionality is strictly handled on the client side.
 If you're trying them out with the console, run `client` before executing these methods.
 >{.is-info}

-MCM allows mod authors to insert custom UI elements into the MCM UI. **This is only needed if you want to define custom IMGUI objects within MCM**.
-This can be done using the `InsertModMenuTab` function from MCM's `IMGUIAPI`:
+MCM allows mod authors to insert custom UI elements into the MCM UI. **This is only needed if you want to define custom IMGUI objects within MCM**, beyond what's generated via your blueprint file.
+This can be done using the `InsertModMenuTab` function from the `MCM` global table added by MCM:

 ```lua
 MCM.InsertModMenuTab(ModuleUUID, "Tab name", function(tabHeader)